Introduction to AI training water use

 How can I reduce the estimated water footprint?

-In this model, you can reduce water by reducing any of the four multipliers: lower average power (more efficient hardware or better utilization), shorter duration (fewer training steps or faster convergence), lower PUE (more efficient facility), or lower water intensity (cooling approach and electricity mix).
+In this model, you can reduce water by reducing any of the four multipliers: lower average power with more efficient hardware or better utilization, shorten duration with fewer training steps or faster convergence, lower PUE with a more efficient facility, or lower water intensity by changing the cooling approach or electricity mix.
 In practice, the most effective lever depends on your constraints and where you can make changes.